Mamata Banerjee hopes Malayalees will overcome pain caused by flood

 Wishing my Malayalee brothers and sisters a happy #Onam.
 We are sure you will overcome the pain of the destruction caused by the devastating Kerala floods and prepare for a bountiful harvest next year pic.twitter.com/4zcFUoM1QF— Mamata Banerjee (@MamataOfficial) September 11, 2019

 Kerala had witnessed severe flooding in August this year, following heavy rainfall.
-Over 100 people lost their lives and several hundreds were displaced due to the flood.
+Over 100 people lost their lives and several hundred were displaced due to the flood.